We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 These non-surgical procedures which completely cleanse the periodontium, work very effectively for individuals suffering from gingivitis (mild gum inflammation) and moderate/severe periodontal disease.

-Reasons for scaling and root planing
+Reasons for Scaling and Root Planing

 Scaling and root planing can be used both as a preventative measure and as a stand-alone treatment.
 These procedures are performed as a preventative measure for a periodontitis sufferer.